jefferickson/county-city-driving-dist/README.md

-## County/City Driving Distance
+## County/City Driving Distance Dataset Creation

 #### Author: Jeff Erickson `<jeff@erick.so>`
-#### Date: 2014-07-04
+#### Date: 2014-07-04 (Updated: 2014-09-13)

 ### Introduction

-This is a simple group of scripts to ultimately generate a database that has the driving distance (in KM, according to Google Maps API) between every county population centroid in the lower 48 and each major city with over 2 million people in its primary statistical area.
+This is a simple group of scripts to ultimately generate a dataset that has the driving distance (in KM, according to Google Maps API) between every county population centroid in the lower 48 and each major U.S. city with over 2 million people in its primary statistical area.

+Update (2014-09-13): The dataset has been created and is available [here](https://raw.githubusercontent.com/jefferickson/county-dendist-map/master/datasets/county-city-driving-dist.csv).

 ### Instructions